KarlMeierMattern/Full-Stack/ReactJS.md

 - Finally, a **stateful component** is a class component that extends `React.Component` and maintains its own internal state (`this.state`).

----

-- React has a set of functions called hooks.
-Hooks allow you to add additional logic such as state to your components.
-You can think of state as any information in your UI that changes over time, usually triggered by user interaction.
-- You can use state to store and increment the number of times a user has clicked a "Like" button for example.
-- The React hook used to manage state is called `useState()`.
+> [!TIP]
+> The convention is to name this pair like `const [something, setSomething]`.
+> You could name it anything you like, but conventions make things easier to understand across projects.

+> [!NOTE]
+> In React, `useState`, as well as any other function starting with `use`, is called a Hook.
+> Hooks are special functions that are only available while React is rendering.
+They let you “hook into” different React features.
+> Hooks can only be called at the top level of your components or your own Hooks.
+> You can’t call Hooks inside conditions, loops, or other nested functions.
+> Hooks are functions, but it’s helpful to think of them as unconditional declarations about your component’s needs.
+> You “use” React features at the top of your component similar to how you “import” modules at the top of your file.

-Example
+### Example
-- The first item in the array is the state value, which you can name anything.
-It's recommended to name it something descriptive.
-- The second item in the array is a function to update the value.
-You can name the update function anything, but it's common to prefix it with set followed by the name of the state variable you're updating.
+- The first item in the array is the state variable and the second item is the state setter function to update the state variable.
-- You can also take the opportunity to add the initial value of your likes state to 0.
 - Clicking the button will now call the `handleClick` function, which calls the `setLikes` state updater function with a single argument of the current number of `likes + 1`.

         function HomePage() {